arhamilton92/Github-Finder/README.md

-## This app was created following a tutorial.

-## App is from React Front to Back by Brad Traversy.
+## This app was created following a tutorial: React Front to Back by Brad Traversy.
 This is NOT an original application.

 Github finder uses the github API to search users and display their information.